 We have a small network consisting of two Win2000 domain controllers and workstations (different locations).
 Due to massive intrusion attacks, we have put DCs and some of our workstations behind a firewall (NETgear FR328).
 The problem is that the domain member computers that are not behind the firewall don't reach the DC.
-According to this article
+According to

 , we could either open a number of ports on the firewall, or, alternatively, use Point to Point Tunneling Protocol (PPTP) and GRE 47 protocol.
 What is your suggestion?
 How do you use PPTP and GRE in this context?